-The Lead Standard is a federal and state regulation (law) that requires employers to follow guidelines to protect workers from harmful lead exposure.
-An important part of this standard says that lead in the air of a workplace shouldn’t be more than 50 µg (micrograms) per meter, averaged over 8 hours.
-Under the Lead Standard, workers have the right to the following:
+Your employer is responsible for the workplace.
+The Lead Standard is a federal and state regulation.
+The law requires employers to follow certain guidelines.
+These protect workers from harmful lead exposure.
+The law states that airborne lead levels must be less than 50 µg (micrograms) per meter, averaged over 8 hours.

 - To receive a copy of air monitoring results.

 - To receive health testing if exposed to airborne lead levels above 30 µg per meter for more than 30 days a year.
 If this occurs, the employer must provide medical surveillance.
 This program includes blood testing, a lead-specific exam, and treatment, if needed.
 You also may need medical clearance to use a respirator.
 In some cases, workers can get a medical removal.
 This lets you transfer to a job that doesn’t expose you to lead, without losing pay or benefits.

 Talk to your employer’s safety officer.
 They should tell you if your workplace has been checked for high levels of lead.
 They also can provide protective equipment.